Security and Compliance

-GRAX is a purpose-built high-security data processing application designed to deliver an efficient backup, archive, and restore experience while satisfying the regulatory and compliance requirements that customers face.
-Security is a primary design factor in all components of the GRAX application, including infrastructure designs.
+GRAX is a purpose-built high-security data processing app designed to deliver an efficient backup, archive, and restore experience while satisfying the regulatory and compliance requirements that customers face.
+Security is a primary design factor in all components of the GRAX app, including infrastructure designs.

 At GRAX we know we are in the privileged position of handling our customers' most valuable asset - their data.
 We are committed to our customers and their reliance on GRAX to handle their data correctly and in accordance with the regulatory frameworks they need to comply with.
 As an organization, we are committed to operating with honesty, integrity, and compliance.

 GRAX has been audited to achieve SOC 2 Type 2 compliance across the platform.
 Alongside our security audits, our Salesforce Managed Package has been vetted and passed a rigorous and ongoing security review by Salesforce.
 GRAX is deployed into public cloud ecosystems and builds upon the security and compliance posture of those underlying services.
 For details on our compliance audit, email GRAX Support.

 If you require the provision of a BAA to support your HIPAA compliance, email GRAX Support.

 GRAX provides customers with mechanisms for authorized users to permanently delete data related to an individual (or multiple individuals).
 This feature is available within all product offerings.

-Salesforce customers can support their PCI compliance by using Encrypted Custom Fields as the mechanism to store sensitive payment data in their Salesforce application.
-The GRAX application respects the Salesforce sharing and permissions model, so individual customers can configure the GRAX user with "View Encrypted Data" permission according to their needs.
+Salesforce customers can support their PCI compliance by using Encrypted Custom Fields as the mechanism to store sensitive payment data in their Salesforce app.
+The GRAX app respects the Salesforce sharing and permissions model, so individual customers can configure the GRAX user with "View Encrypted Data" permission according to their needs.
 Data that is handled by GRAX is encrypted in transit using TLS 1.2 and data at rest can be encrypted according to the service provider chosen.